Skip to main content

 Aider

-Aider is a cli tool, while Devin is a cloud agent (sandboxed ide).
+Aider is a cli tool, while Devin (Cognition Suite) is a cloud agent (sandboxed ide).
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
 Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost